framm/BlinkBoard/README.md

 ### Dependencies

 In its current form, BlinkBoard uses Google's [FireBase](https://www.firebase.com/) as its database, but only makes use of the realtime-API on the dashboard hosting device, so it could be changed to use any sort of database without too much work.
 The platform runs as a Node.js server, so along with the before mentioned monitor and Raspberry Pi, you do need a server as well.
-Other than that, you just need the usual NPM and Bower to install and run the platform.
+Other than that, you just need NPM to install and run the platform.

 ### Installation